In this article, you’ll learn the basics of airspace classes. This airspace study guide will help you prepare for your written test.

 One other particularly important one to know is temporary flight restrictions.
 These are issued by a flight data center and come out as a notice to airmen.
 They include the location of the temporary restriction, the defined statute miles, the altitude, and the times of the restriction.
 You’ll often see these appear when the President or Vice President comes to visit a city.

-There are many more airspace classifications and it is important to understand the difference between each type.
+There are many more types of airspace and it is important to understand the difference between each type.
 Pilots should be familiar with the operational requirements for each class, and that includes those that are less common.